aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 The specifics on how nodes should deal with this blocktime are provided here.

 Important terminology in this setting are
- - blocktime: The average time between block timestamps in ms. E.g. 3000 ms. This is configured when setting up the hyperchain.
+ - `child_block_time`: (Abbreviated to just "blocktime" in this section.)
+The average time between child chain block timestamps in ms. E.g. 3000 ms. This is configured when setting up the hyperchain.
+(Note should be renamed to `hc_block_time` in config.)
- - block production time: The time (in ms) it takes to produce both a micro block and a keyblock from a given transaction mempool.
+ - `hc_block_production_time`: (Called block production time or BPT here.)
+The time (in ms) it takes to produce both a micro block and a keyblock from a given transaction mempool.
 The real production time is not a constant, but some kind of maximum worst case can be determined, since a micro block has a maximum gas limit and gas is related to computation time.
 This should be configured when setting up the hyperchain and is indicative of the minimum hardware requirements for a producer on the chain.
 E.g 500 ms.
  - block latency: 2x the time it takes for a block to be gossiped from the producer to any other node.
 Clearly latency is not a constant but depends on the network conditions.
 The configuration constant (used for further calculations) is calculated as `blocktime - block production time`.
 E.g 3000 - 500 = 2500 ms.
- - Block timestamp: is the UTC timestamp in milliseconds that is part of each keyblock (header)
+ - Block `timestamp`: is the UTC timestamp in milliseconds that is part of each keyblock (header)
  - timestamp(N): same as Block timestamp for a specific keyblock at height N.
- - `T0` (start time) is (the block timestamp of block 1) - "Maximum block timestamp" in the hyperchain (block 0 is the genesis block).
+ - `T0` (start time) `T0 = timestamp(1) - (block production time + (block latency / 2))`.
+This is the start time of epoch 1 on the hyperchain (block 0 is the genesis block, block 1 is the first block produced when entropy is known).
  - `EpochT0(E)` refers to the Block timestamp of the first block of epoch E (`T0` is `EpochT0(1)`).
  - Minimum block timestamp: The timestamp of the Nth block in epoch E should be larger or equal to `(N-1) *  blocktime + EpochT0(E)`.
 The minimum block timestamp of the first block of an epoch is `T0 + (height-1) * blocktime`.
  - Maximum block timestamp: The timestamp of the Nth block in Epoch E should be smaller or equal to `(N-1) * blocktime + EpochT0(E) + block production time + (block latency / 2)`.